OpenSourceAircrete/UNIVERSAL-AIRCRETE-MIXER/README.md

 * **Donating to the GoFundMe: https://www.gofundme.com/f/aircrete-is-awesome?lid=wmmfu28o9xfl

+* **Email me at MIKEOLERY100@GMAIL.COM if you want to help in some way.
+I am working solo on this and could use the help.

 * **Reviewing the Designs:** Analyze the existing CAD files and drawings for potential enhancements.
 * **Suggesting Ideas:** Open an **Issue** to propose new features or modifications.
 * **Improving the Designs:** Fork the repository, implement your changes, and submit a **Pull Request**.